PrairieLearn/PrairieLearn/workspace_host/readme.md

 $ node workspace_host/interface
 ```

-5. Navigate to `exampleCourse -> Questions -> Workspace demo` and click the `Open workspace` button.
+5. Navigate to `exampleCourse -> Questions -> Workspace demo: VS Code` and click the `Open workspace` button.

 # Using the xterm.js workspace

-Build the container in `workspaces/xtermjs`
+1. Build the container in `workspaces/xtermjs`.

 ```sh
 $ docker build workspaces/xtermjs -t "prairielearn/workspace-xtermjs"
 ```

-Because the container image is currently hardcoded, you will need to update `Image` in `workspace_host/interface.js`.
-In the function `_createContainer()`, update the `Image` attribute to `prairielearn/workspace-xtermjs`.
-The exposed ports and bindings do not need to be changed; you can update them, but it will run as-is.
+2. Navigate to `exampleCourse -> Questions -> Workspace demo: Xterm.js` and click the `Open workspace` button.

 # Using the Jupyter Lab workspace

-Build the container in `workspaces/jupyterlab`
+1. Build the container in `workspaces/jupyterlab`.

 ```sh
 $ docker build workspaces/jupyterlab -t "prairielearn/workspace-jupyterlab"
 ```

-In the function `_createContainer()`:
-- Update `Image` in `workspace_host/interface.js` to point to `prairielearn/workspace-jupyterlab`.
-- Blank out the command-line arguments (i.e. change `Cmd` to an empty array &mdash; `[]`)

-In the `workspaceProxyOptions` dictionary remove the `pathRewrite` function or change it so that it returns the argument exactly (it does not rewrite the url).
+2. Navigate to `exampleCourse -> Questions -> Workspace demo: JupyterLab` and click the `Open workspace` button.